Leo Tolstoy

 — Jefferson

-The existence of a science of punishment, i.e. the commitment of the most grossly ignorant act, which is natural only to a human being on the lowest stage of his development—a child or a savage—is the clearest proof of how often the word “science” implies not only the most insignificant but also the most harmful teachings.
+The existence of a science of punishment, i.e. of doing the most grossly ignorant deed, which is natural only to a human being on the lowest stage of his development—a child or a savage—is the clearest proof of how often the word “science” is used to imply not only the most insignificant but also the most harmful teachings.

 Themes & Sources